 If anyone is interested and would like to read more of my articles, rather than searching for them, just click on the titles below and it will take you there.
 These articles are about salvation, some more so than others but all will be of benefit to you.
 And if you deem them worthy and true, you might like to save them to 'favourites' for future reference.
+You don't need to save all of them as they are all here - if you would like to have them, simply save this one.
 I constantly review these articles as the Spirit teaches and whenever I review them, if you've saved them they are updated on your computer as well.
 You may even want to forward them to friends.

 - The Strait And Narrow Way - Not Many Really Understand These Verses, Do You?